Cone-Rod Dystrophy

 Accepting New Patients

-Jose-alain Sahel is an Ophthalmologist in Pittsburgh, Pennsylvania.
+Jose' Sahel is an Ophthalmologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Sahel is rated as an Elite provider by MediFind in the treatment of Cone-Rod Dystrophy.
-His top areas of expertise are Retinopathy Pigmentary Mental Retardation, Cone-Rod Dystrophy, X-Linked Congenital Stationary Night Blindness, Retinitis Pigmentosa, and Vitrectomy.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Retinopathy Pigmentary Mental Retardation, Cone-Rod Dystrophy, X-Linked Congenital Stationary Night Blindness, Retinitis Pigmentosa, and Vitrectomy.
 Dr. Sahel is currently accepting new patients.

 Elite in Cone-Rod Dystrophy